What is Management? Definitions

 The manager first studies the full present situation.
 Then he draws conclusions about the situation.
 Then he makes plans, decisions, etc., which are best for the present situation.
 This is called Situational Management.

 9. Need not be an ownership

-In small organisations, management and ownership are one and the same.
-However, in large organisations, management is separate from ownership.
+In small organizations, management and ownership are one and the same.
+However, in large organizations, management is separate from ownership.
 The managers are highly qualified professionals who are hired from outside.
 The owners are the shareholders of the company.